Update

 Safety and Security

-There are limited reports of violent crime in Turkmenistan.
+Crime: Crime is limited.
+There are few reports of violent crime in Turkmenistan.
 Take normal safety precautions, such as avoiding travel after dark or in deserted/unfamiliar areas.

 Prostitution is illegal.
-The definition of a prostitute is subjective and law enforcement entities are known to conduct prostitution raids at local establishments.
+The definition of a prostitute is subjective.
+Police are known to raid local establishments for prostitution.

 Police and military are present in all regions of Turkmenistan.
 Security personnel maintain checkpoints on major roads and may place visitors under surveillance.
 Hotel rooms, telephones, e-mail, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.

-Carry your passport at all times; otherwise, you may be detained.
+Always carry your passport; otherwise, you may be detained.
 Police asking to see identity papers can be aggressive and have been known to solicit bribes.
 Ask for identification if you are unsure the person requesting to see your documents is an official.

 International Financial Scams: See the Department of State and the FBI pages for information.